wildintellect/blog/_drafts/2020_04_26-ergonomic-chair.md

 ## The Fit

 What makes an ergonomic chair - the ability to adjust it to fit your body size and needs.
 This can be surprisingly hard, a lot of chairs are for [above average](https://www.vox.com/2014/6/30/5857354/what-are-the-tallest-countries-in-the-world) [American men](https://www.cdc.gov/nchs/fastats/body-measurements.htm).
-The information about features and fit applies to everyone but the recommendations here are not for tall and/or large people.
+The information about features and fit applies to everyone but the recommendations here are not for tall and/or large people, or very those on the shorter side.
 This house has 5' 8" and 5' 6" sitters.

-TL;DR Skip to the recommendations...
+> Important step, get out the tape measure, and use this [guide](https://www.healthyworkstations.com/resources/ergo/TakingMeasurements.pdf) to figure out your size.

 ### Ranking of adjustments